Magnetic Resonance Imaging

 • Unusual lumps or growths

-As individuals increasingly take charge of their health, Screening MRI is gaining popularity as a proactive approach to healthcare, so what's the difference?
+As individuals increasingly take charge of their health, screening MRI is gaining popularity as a proactive approach to healthcare, so what's the difference?

 Screening MRI is a preventive measure used to detect potential health issues before symptoms appear, particularly in individuals at high risk for certain diseases.
 It's part of a routine check-up for early detection, aiming to catch diseases like cancer at an early, more treatable stage.